danwha/MaskPassword/README.md

   4. 'hot summer has come.'

   If now is June 2021, the correct password is

     'Sunrise in the east.2106hot summer has come.'.

-  If now is October 2022, the correct password is 'Sunrise in the east.2210hot summer has come.'.
+  If now is October 2022, the correct password is

-## install & require
+    'Sunrise in the east.2210hot summer has come.'.

-  1. npm i maskpassword
+## install
-  2. const MaskPassword = require('maskpassword')
+    npm i maskpassword

 ## npmjs
   https://www.npmjs.com/package/maskpassword